samytichadou/Auto_Reload_Blender_addon/dev/notes.md

 - [x] validation on save and revert operator

 minor
+- [ ] better readbility in ui list (when something has to be reload or missing)
 - [ ] reload vse strips logic
 - [ ] debug lib to reload when linking
 - [ ] reload udim tiles images